g4edge/pyg4ometry/README.md

 * Customize the python versions to test the package against in `.github/workflows/main.yml`
-* Edit the pre-commit hook configuration in `.pre-commit-config.yaml`
+* Edit the pre-commit hook configuration in `.pre-commit-config.yaml`.
+A long list of hooks can be found [here](https://pre-commit.com/hooks.html)
 * Adapt the Sphinx configuration in `docs/source/conf.py`